fabiospampinato/cash/README.md

 - **[@kenwheeler](https://github.com/kenwheeler), [@shshaw](https://github.com/shshaw), [@jamiebuilds](https://github.com/jamiebuilds), [@simeydotme](https://github.com/simeydotme)** and all the contributors who helped making Cash.
 - **[@hisk](https://github.com/hisk)** - The "design focused engineer" behind our awesome logo.
-- **[Sauce Labs](https://saucelabs.com)** - The cross-browser testing platform we use for testing our builds in all the supported environments.

 ## License